 For visitors who are yearning for even more history, they can take a trip back in time at the Shipwright’s Cottage, or explore the Chapel of St Mary’s, with its smugglers’ cellar beside the altar.

 After working up an appetite, there are plenty of places to stop for that long-awaited coffee with a friend.
-Tuck into a cream tea or a light lunch from the Captain’s Cabin Tea Rooms, or for a view of the water, settle down with a cuppa from the pop up café on the riverfront (weekends and school holidays only).
+Tuck into a cream tea or a light lunch from the Captain’s Cabin Tea Rooms, or for a view of the water, settle down with a cuppa from the pop up café on the riverfront (school holidays only).
 For those looking for a more substantial meal, or who just fancy a relaxed pint, The Master Builder’s House Hotel will be open for indoor dining from 17th May, and will also offer the opportunity to dine outside in comfort in one of their stylish new igloos (pre-booking is not essential but is advised).

 The village is an ideal destination for walkers and cyclists, who can enjoy the scenic 2 mile footpath between Beaulieu and Buckler’s Hard.
 For those arriving by car, a parking fee applies, which helps maintain this heritage site.
 Regular visitors can take advantage of a new annual parking pass.